Cork gardaí thwart pirate 'TV cards' operation which could have cost providers €20m

 Supt Comyns said the documents suggest an extensive and widespread customer base of between 15,000 to 20,000 customers countrywide.

+Once the raids were concluded, a large operation to shut down the illegal TV service and to disconnect its customers began at 11am and continued for several hours.

-Those behind the scam were changing annual fees at a fraction of what Sky and Virgin charge for their various subscription services.
+It is understood that they were paying a fraction of the annual fees charged by Sky and Virgin for their various subscription services.

-It is understood the operation involved a certain amount of legitimate subscriptions to the service providers, whose signals were then transmitted to clone or reconfigured TV cards.
+It is understood this operation involved a certain amount of legitimate subscriptions to the service providers, whose signals were then transmitted to clone or reconfigured TV cards.

 The electronic equipment seized today will now be subjected to extensive technical examination as part of the overall investigation.